 How much time do you have?

-Guinea pigs need time out of their cage every day.
+Guinea pigs need time out of their cage and attention from human companions every day.
 Whether this time is spent stretching their legs and exploring new environments or cuddling in your lap, daily interaction and attention are essential for a guinea pig's well-being.

 A guinea pig's cage should be thoroughly cleaned on a weekly basis and spot-cleaned every few days.
 If you don't enjoy the smell of a dirty cage, consider how your guinea pig—who spends nearly all of their waking hours just inches above their bedding—feels about stinky living quarters.